 “Don’t you get it?”
 Luthor asked.
 “Your deaths will only be a bonus.
 I came here to add the powers of the Teen Titans to those of the JLA that Supremo already possesses!
 With all that raw might, Supey won’t stand a chance!”

-As if to illustrate Luthor’s words, Supremo launched twin star-bolts at the startled Teen Titans.
-Starfire was unused to being attacked with her own power, and she was startled.
+As if to illustrate Luthor’s words, Supremo launched twin starbolts at the startled New Teen Titans.
+Unused to being attacked with her own power, Starfire was momentarily frozen in shock.

 Cyborg pressed the attack, launching waves of white sound at the powerful android.
 Supremo shrugged it off and retaliated by blasting Cyborg with a miniature tornado.